From new injuries to chronic pain reducing quality of life, pain is a complex condition that frequently leads people to see a doctor.

 Little wonder why many patients are turning to medical cannabis to help safely reduce pain and inflammation.

 It’s safe to argue that medical cannabis is safer than prescription pain medications.
-Even the DEA5 admits there are no known overdose deaths from cannabis.
+Even the DEA5 admits there are no known overdose deaths from cannabis and hemp.

 In contrast, patients taking opioids often develop a tolerance to these powerful painkillers which results in higher doses to get the same relief.
 Super high doses can lead to respiratory failure6 and death.
 And, they are highly addictive.